brainthief/socnet/README.md

 }
 ```

-1. Encapsulation.
+Encapsulation.
 Means don't use directly man.name, bus use getters or setters.
 Hide details.
+Only with store methods can change date.
+This methods can call interface on object.

 ```
 let man = {